HySpeed/FactorioBlueprints/README.md

 # FactorioBlueprints
-Blueprints for the Factorio game that I have created or use.
+Blueprints for the Factorio that I have created or use.

 ## Organization
 The blueprints are arranged by function.